veena-kj/learn-terraform/README.md

 ### Terraform variables precedence- priority

-1. -var-file > automating the scripts - automatically it takes values from here, and it overrides the data
+1. -var-file > automating the scripts - automatically it takes values from here, and it overrides the data if already there
+ example: we have declared env in 2 files in demo.auto.tfvars and in prod.tfvars it has taken value of env from demo.auto.tfvars, but if we want to modify env as prod.tfvars like below, it takes that and overrides the auto.tfvars value terraform apply -var-file=prod.tfvars because the first priority is for -var-file
 2. *.auto.tfvars
 3. terraform.tfvars
-4. ask in cli to provide input.
+4. asks in cli to provide input.
-5.